-RULES AND REGULATIONS OF THE STATE BOARD OF WORKERS' COMPENSATION
+RULES AND REGULATIONS OF THE STATE BOARD OF WORKERS' COMPENSATION a Frank R. McKay CHAIRMAN

 The Board, pursuant to a motion duly made and seconded, has adopted the following Rules and Regulations.
-The enforcement date for the changes to the Rules is July 1, 2016.
+The enforcement date for the changes to the Rules is July 1, 2017.

-This, the 30th day of June, 2016.
+This, the 30th day of June, 2017.